 The greater part of the keto-accommodating lasagna plans I’ve seen, aside from lasagna noodles, is not an ideal same for me.
 This lasagna recipe uses cheese flour to make lasagna noodles.

 On their own, noodles don’t really taste like noodles.
 In any case, when sandwiched between all layers of meat, pureed tomatoes, and cheddar, they give the ideal surface of noodles.
-The fact that it is made from cheese and Italian spices also allow the noodles to blend in with the rest of the ingredients.
+The fact that it is made from cheese and Italian spices also allows the noodles to blend in with the rest of the ingredients.

-HOW TO KEEP THIS LASAGNA LOW CARB
+HOW TO KEEP THIS KETO LASAGNA

-Lasagna is low carb and keto-friendly with two major adjustments.
+Lasagna is low-carb and keto-friendly with two major adjustments.
 The first step is to replace the traditional lasagna noodles with cheese noodles.
 The second step is using unsweetened marinade sauce.

 Cheese Flour Lasagna Noodles